paulscherrerinstitute/sf_datafiles/README.md

 subset = data["SLAAR11-LTIM01-EVR0:DUMMY_PV1_NBS", "SLAAR11-LTIM01-EVR0:DUMMY_PV2_NBS"]
 ```

-which returns an `SFData` object that contains only the specified channels.
+which returns an `SFData` object that contains only the specified channels. `SFData` works identical to `SFDataFile(s)`.
+Specifically, further subsets can be created from a subset.
+All subsets are real subsets of the original data.
+This means in particular that the data has to be read also for subsets within the file context (created by the `with` statement) or before closing the files.

 ## Drop missing pulses